-- (1) The University has a responsibility to ensure that all expenditure, regardless of funding source, must be publicly defensible. - (2) All procurement activity must be conducted with integrity and in an ethical, competitive, transparent, and consistent manner that generates best value for money and be able to withstand audit and scrutiny.
+- (1) The University has a responsibility to ensure that all expenditure, regardless of funding source, must be publicly defensible. - (2) All procurement activity must be conducted with integrity and in an ethical, competitive, transparent, and consistent manner that generates best value for money and can withstand audit and scrutiny.
 All staff must comply with this policy and adhere to the processes in the Procurement Procedure.
-All expenditures must be approved in accordance with the University Delegations Policy.
+All expenditures must be approved in accordance with the Delegations Policy.

-Policy Principles
+Policy principles

-Best Value for Money
+Best value for money

 - (3) Procurement of goods and services must deliver the best value for the University.
-In practice, the lowest cost may not always the best value for money.
+In practice, the lowest cost may not always be the best value for money.
 When procuring goods or services, staff must consider that the goods and services being purchased are fit-for-purpose, and that any risks associated with health and safety, sustainability, and Modern Slavery laws have been considered and mitigated. - (4) Procurers of goods and services should also consider factors including quality, value-added benefits, after sales service and maintenance, timeliness of delivery, reliability of supply, installation and commissioning and whole of life cost and budget.

-Ethical behaviour and Fair Dealing
+Ethical behaviour and fair dealing

-- (5) All procurement activities must be conducted in an honest, fair and transparent manner and in accordance with the University's Code of Conduct. - (6) Any actual, potential or perceived conflict of interest must be managed in accordance with the Conflicts of Interest Policy.
+- (5) All procurement activities must be conducted in an honest, fair and transparent manner and in accordance with the Code of Conduct Employees. - (6) Staff who in the preceding 12 months have accepted gifts or benefits, including hospitality, from a prospective or current supplier, service provider, or University partner must recuse themselves from any procurement process, including contract renewal or variation. - (7) Any actual, potential or perceived conflict of interest must be managed in accordance with the Conflicts of Interest Policy.

-Open and Effective Competition
+Open and effective competition

-(7) Procurement activities should encourage competition and foster innovative business solutions that drive best value for the University.
+(8) Procurement activities should encourage competition and foster innovative business solutions that drive best value for the University.